raspberrypilearning/lights-out/worksheet.md

 ## But was it the right button?
+1. The final part of our game is to check if the button the player pressed was in fact the right button.
+To do this you need to edit your `button_pressed` function again.
+At the start of the function (just below the `def` line) Compare the variable `light` (the number of the chosen light) to the variable `channel` (the number of the button pressed):

+    ```python
+    if light == channel:
+        print("Well done")
+    else:
+        print("Wrong button")
+        global game_in_progress
+        game_in_progress = False
+    ```

+    Once again, you will need to tell Python that you want to change the value of the variable game_in_progress from inside the function by using the word `global`.

+That's it!
+Now test your game with your friends.

 ## Extensions
 * Add a streak counter which adds one every time a light is turned off, and tells the user how many lights they successfully turned off in a row when they lose the game.
 * Change the amount of time the person has to turn the light off to be a random number
+* Allow the user to choose a difficulty level from 1-4 and alter the time they are allowed depending on the difficulty level they chose
+* Change your game to use the capacitive touch inputs on the Explorer HAT (5-8) so that instead of pressing the buttons the user might have to press a banana, marshmallow, jelly baby or other interesting conductive physical objects!